Science

 This introductory course emphasizes nomenclature and location of body structures and the physiological functions of body parts.
 Students discover the scientific process through a study of body systems whose primary responsibility is support and protection.
 Units covered include basic chemistry, genetics, cell structure and metabolism, tissues, integumentary system, skeletal system, muscular system, and nervous system.

-CH500-1T Chemistry II: The Art of Chemistry
+CH500-1T Chemistry II: The Art of Chemistry NOT OFFERED 2024-25

 1 term, solid, 1 credit, Approved as Natural/Physical Science course by NCAA